psycopg/psycopg2/doc/src/usage.rst

-The Psycopg module and the `connection` objects are *thread-safe*: many threads can access the same database either using separate sessions and creating a `!connection` per thread or using the same using the same connection and creating separate `cursor`\ s.
+The Psycopg module and the `connection` objects are *thread-safe*: many threads can access the same database either using separate sessions and creating a `!connection` per thread or using the same connection and creating separate `cursor`\ s.
 In |DBAPI|_ parlance, Psycopg is *level 2 thread safe*.